MLeganes/42Born2BeRoot/configuration.md

 	# The user has to receive a warning message 7 days before their password expires
 	PASS_WARN_AGE   7

 Checking the changes in the user

 	chage -l <username>

 ## /etc/pam.d/common-password
 **PAM** module to check password strength
 Your password must be at least 10 characters long.
-It must contain an uppercaseletter and a number.
+It must contain an uppercase letter and a number.
 It must not contain more than 3 consecutive identical characters.
 The password must not include the name of the user.

 The following rule does not apply to the root password: The password must have at least 7 characters that are not part of the former password.
-Of course, your root password has to comply with this polic
+Of course, your root password has to comply with this policy

 	apt-get update -y
 	apt-get install -y libpam-pwquality